giollord/MarkovJunior-docs/README.md

 You can find latest package in [releases](https://github.com/giollord/MarkovJunior-unity-lib/releases/latest).

+If you do not use Map Graph, just do not import folder `MapGraphExt` or remove it after import.

 ### Option 2 - copy-paste MarkovJuniorUnity folder

 Copy `MarkovJuniorUnity` folder to your project's `Assets` folder.